-I had read about 401ks and retirement in the book Financially Fearless by 40 by Jason Anthony.
-I was appalled that I hadn’t started saving at the ripe old age of 23.
+When I was 21, I read about 401ks and retirement in the book Financially Fearless by 40 by Jason Anthony.
+I was appalled that I hadn’t started saving at the ripe old age of 22.
 My dad is an accountant!
 Why didn’t he warn me?

 But my parents had always taught us the value of saving.
 I decided that when I was fully vested I would max out my 401k even while I was making $42k and then $44k a year.
-Because the 401k is pre-tax, I saved a bunch on taxes by maxing it out, and I still had enough money coming in my paycheck for a pretty simple existence.
-And of course I was already maxing out my Roth IRA.
-With the company match, I was saving about $20k.
+Because the 401k is pre-tax, I saved a bunch on taxes by maxing it out, and I still had enough money coming in my paycheck for a simple existence.
+With the company match, I was saving about $20k in my 401k.
 Then I saved $5k in my Roth IRA.
 On top of that I saved a few thousand into my savings account and had saved a few thousand before and after this job while working odd jobs.
 So that’s the basic arithmetic answer of how I saved this money.

 The aggressive 401k contribution was a method of forced saving.
 After I made the election, I was far too lazy to do anything about it so I just had to adjust my spending.
 I benefitted from the tax savings, which came to an extra few thousand a year.
 I also benefitted from being a natural hermit and a scrooge.
-I was paying $800/month in rent, which was an amount negotiated by my family.
-That seems quite low for the Washington, D.C. area now, though I’ve known people to still find rent in that ballpark.
-But also this was ten years ago so this was low but now unheard of amount for a room in a 2-bedroom condo in the suburbs.
-I lived with my brother.
+I was paying $800/month in rent.
+This was a reasonable rent 10 years ago but is on the low end for the Washington, D.C. area now, though I still see rents this low.
 We didn’t have a TV or cable.
-The furniture was sparse – scrounged from my office’s discarded furniture, Ikea and this sweet Jennifer Convertibles sleeper couch for $200.
+The furniture was sparse – scrounged from a collaboration of my office’s discarded furniture, Ikea and this sweet Jennifer Convertibles sleeper couch for $200.
 (Selling that couch was a huge mistake).